A New Pathway for Internationally Educated Nurses to Become Nurses at Shannex

 About the Program

 The Shannex Enhanced Orientation for Nurses (EON) Program is an innovative and supportive process that allows Internationally Educated Nurses to confidently transition into LPN/RN practice at Shannex.
-The program will be delivered at at an innovative learning space in West Bedford Transitional Health.
-Each cohort can accommodate 16 nurses as they participate in a paid six-week, in-person comprehensive nursing refresher, with a focus on caring for patients (18 years and older) who no longer require a hospital stay, but need additional support before they return home.
+The program will be delivered within a thoughtfully designed healthcare learning space located in West Bedford.
+Each cohort can accommodate 16 nurses as they participate in a paid six-week, in-person comprehensive nursing refresher, with a focus on caring for patients 18+ who no longer require a hospital stay, but need additional support before they return to community.
 By the end of the program, participants will provide safe, competent, ethical, and compassionate nursing care according to Shannex’s policies and standards of practice.

 Program Topics

-• An Introduction to Shannex and Transitional Health
+• An Introduction to Shannex & Transitional Health

 Working at Shannex